efor89/firstjoinui/README.md

 # FirstJoinUI
-This Plugin open an UI at the first Join.
+This Plugin open an UI and can execute commands at the first Join.

 After you set the join-text and join-title reload or restart your server.